SemMakata/House-of-Orbit-2/README_server.md

 node server.js
 ```

-The server binds to all interfaces (0.0.0.0) by default so you can access it from other devices on your LAN.
+The server binds to localhost (127.0.0.1) by default for safety; to expose it to your LAN set HOST or BIND to 0.0.0.0 when starting the server.

 Endpoint
 - POST /convert